Palestinians rush to buy food and struggle under strikes as Israel readies possible ground operation

 JERUSALEM (AP) — Palestinians lined up outside bakeries and grocery stores in Gaza on Thursday after spending the night surrounded by the ruins of pulverized neighborhoods darkened by a near-total power outage.
 Israel launched new airstrikes and said it was preparing for a possible ground invasion.

 Lt.
-Col. Richard Hecht, an Israeli military spokesman, told reporters Thursday that forces "are preparing for a ground maneuver if decided," but that political leaders have not yet ordered one.
+Col. Richard Hecht, an Israeli military spokesman, told reporters Thursday that forces "are preparing for a ground maneuver" should political leaders order one.
 A ground offensive in Gaza, whose 2.3 million residents are densely packed into a sliver of land only 40 kilometers (25 miles) long, would likely bring even higher casualties on both sides in brutal house-to-house fighting.

 As Israel pounds Gaza, Hamas fighters have fired thousands of rockets into Israel since their weekend assault.
 Militants in the territory are also holding an estimated 150 people taken hostage from Israel.